-So, if your PSU does not spin during idle or during low load condition, and starts spinning at higher loads, then there is nothing to be worried about as this is its normal way of working.
+So, if your PSU does not spin during idle or during low load conditions, and starts spinning at higher loads, then there is nothing to be worried about as this is its normal way of working.
 However, if the fan does not spin at all at high load, especially when playing heavy demanding games or running benchmarks, then it is a sign of worry and you should take appropriate measures to fix this issue as soon as possible.

 A faulty fan is one of the most common reasons for the ‘PSU Fan not spinning’ problem.
-The fan can become faulty either because it is jammed due to dust, or due to hardware failure that includes worn out bearings or because of some component failure in the fan.
+The fan can become faulty either because it is jammed due to dust, or due to hardware failure that includes worn-out bearings, or because of some component failure in the fan.
 In all these cases, the best solution is to replace the fan with a new one.
 Yes, you can clean out the faulty that has been jammed due to dust and debris, but still, its performance will not be up to the mark and it will certainly make noise at some point in the future.

-Most of the modern-day ATX PSUs come with 120mm, while smaller form factor SFX and TFX power supplies come with 92mm and 80mm fan respectively.
+Most of the modern-day ATX PSUs come with 120mm, while smaller form factor SFX and TFX power supplies come with 92mm and 80mm fans respectively.
 You can easily find good-quality aftermarket fans online for your PSU.
 It is better to get a fan with good static pressure for your PSU for better cooling performance, as it pushes air with greater force.
 Most of the fans in PSU have a 2-pin connector, so you can either buy a 2-pin connector fan directly or can convert the 3-pin connector fan to a 2-pin connector by identifying the correct positive and negative wire.
 Generally, the red or yellow wire is positive, and the black wire is negative.
 If the fan on your PSU is soldered then you can either solder down the new fan, or you can join the wires by cutting the older fan wires from the middle.

 - Best 120mm Static Pressure Fans